Do you smoke and gamble? Research suggests that the smoking rate is high amongst gamblers, but why and what can you do about it? Why?

 - Close your eyes and take a few breaths.

 Everybody is different, so it is good to find strategies that will work for you.

-For some specific ways to quit cigarettes go to: www.quit.org.au they can supply you with information, support or referral to services in your State.
+For some specific ways to quit cigarettes visit the Quit webiste - they can supply you with information, support or referral to services in your state.